 What is the status of the VPA?

 On 14 June 2018, the EU and Honduras initialled the VPA.
-Initialling marks the formal conclusion of the negotiations.
-The Agreement will be initialled in Spanish and English and will then be translated into the other EU's official languages.
-Before the VPA can enter into force, the EU and Honduras will have to sign and ratify it, in line with their respective internal procedures.
+Initialling marked the formal conclusion of the negotiations.
+The agreement was signed on 23 February 2021.
+Before the VPA can enter into force, the EU and Honduras will have to ratify it, in line with their respective internal procedures.